Christy42/league/README.md

                 Finally this will contain a csv containing the league ordering A file containing the teams user ids The schedule for the league

+Later on files will be created containing the play off matches and the demotions/promotions These will be kept within each individual league folder.
+The play off file will contain the ordering of matches The promotions file will contain anyone getting promoted into this division (at the end of the given season) The demotions file will contain anyone getting demoted into this division (at the end of the given season) A function will use the play off file to update the promotions/demotions files as they are played.